Helvijs-t2t/SpeedTyping/README.md

  Feel free to contact me on oleninshelvijs@gmail.com for any questions.

-  This project is still opened and awaiting for help.
+  This project is opened and awaiting help.